varun0619/mydemogit/README.md

 # mydemogit
-here repository for learn github
+here repository for learn github, and now this is changes